My son’s ADHD means that he doesn’t navigate the world in the same way as neurotypicals.

-According to an article on the ABC recently, 50% of the people shot dead in NSW in Australia suffer from a mental illness, so it is not really surprising that the families and carers of these people share Kate’s concern.
+According to an article on the ABC recently, 50% of the people shot dead in NSW in Australia suffer from a mental illness, so it is not surprising that the families and carers of these people share Kate’s concern.

 The spectrum for these disorders is vast.

 People with ASD, ADHD, and other mental health conditions are for the main part stereotyped by the media.
-While it was easy to fall in love with the quirkiness of "Rainman" and the vulnerability of Pat Solitano in Silver Linings Playbook, we need to remember that the spectrum for these disorders is vast.
-When these people feel threatened, misunderstood or have compromised executive functioning and communication skills, their behavior is easily misinterpreted by neurotypicals.
+While it was easy to fall in love with the quirkiness of “Rainman” and the vulnerability of Pat Solitano in Silver Linings Playbook, we need to remember that the spectrum for these disorders is vast.
+When these people feel threatened, misunderstood or have compromised executive functioning and communication skills, their behavior can be easily misinterpreted by neurotypicals.

-To corroborate this, I asked Terra Vance, an IO psychology consultant and author of “Apologetically Aspie,” (a blog at PsychCentral), to explain some general behavioral differences between the neurodivergent and neurotypicals that may provoke a fight or flight response to common stimuli, such as violence, verbal assault, bright lights, loud noises and touch.
+To corroborate this, I asked Terra Vance, an IO psychology consultant and author of “Apologetically Aspie,” (a blog at PsychCentral), to explain some general behavioral differences between the neurodivergent and neurotypicals that may provoke a fight or flight response to common stimuli such as violence, verbal assault, bright lights, loud noises and touch.

 She goes on to add that, ‘Overstimulation can make sights and sounds so unbearable that it is worse than physical pain.’